-Due to black algae’s characteristic appearance, it’s relatively easy to spot if it grows in your pool.
-Cleaning it isn’t always the easiest task, but it’s a necessary step.
-In the remainder of this guide, we’ll teach you all about black algae, how to prevent it, and how to clean it up if you do find some.
+Due to black algae’s appearance, it’s relatively easy to spot if it grows in your pool.
+Killing it isn’t always the most straightforward task, but it’s necessary since black algae can be nasty for your health.
+In this guide, I will tell you what black algae is, how to prevent it, and a step-by-step process for removing it from your pool.
+For more cleaning tips, read my guide on how to clean a pool.

 What Is Black Algae?

 Black algae are not true algae, but they are very similar.
-Instead of floating on your pool water’s surface, black algae prefer to root themselves into porous surfaces, such as the plaster or concrete lining of your pool.
-They’re single-celled organisms called cyanobacteria that can be black or dark blue-green.
+They’re single-celled organisms called cyanobacteria that are generally black or dark blue-green.
+Instead of floating on the surface of your pool water, black algae prefer to root themselves into porous surfaces, such as the plaster or concrete lining of your pool.

-Black algae are so tough to kill because they’re an encapsulated bacteria – they have a hard outer shell that makes them able to weather various harsh conditions.
-It’s difficult to kill them with chemicals alone; instead, it’s best to use a robust chemical sanitizer.
-A chemical sanitizer can break the shells, dislodge the algae from your pool walls, and kill them all at the same time.
+Black algae are so tough to kill because they’re encapsulated bacteria – they have a hard outer shell that allows them to survive various harsh conditions.
+It’s difficult to kill them with chemicals alone.
+Instead, it’s best to use a strong chemical sanitizer.
+A chemical sanitizer can break the shells, dislodge the algae from your pool walls, and eventually kill them.

-Why are black algae dangerous to have in your pool?
-Well, cyanobacteria can also create cyanotoxins, which can make people and pets very sick.
-Just swimming with black algae can be very dangerous, but ingesting water infected with black algae is a severe health hazard that can leave you with lasting damage.
+Cyanobacteria can create cyanotoxins, which can make people and pets very sick.
+Even simply swimming with black algae can be very dangerous, but ingesting water infected with black algae is a severe health hazard that can leave lasting damage.

 How to Recognize Black Algae

-Because black algae don’t float on the top of your pool like some algae types, you shouldn’t be looking for it there.
-Instead, look for patches of “black mold” on the sides of your pool, under pool covers, and on any other porous toys or surfaces.
+Black algae don’t float on the top of your pool like some algae types.
+So you should look for patches of “black mold” on the sides of your pool, under pool covers, and on any other porous toys or surfaces.

-Don’t think that just because your pool is chlorinated, you’re entirely safe, either.
-Because of the encapsulated nature of black algae, they can survive in chlorinated conditions.
-If black algae are a persistent problem in your area, you can invest in a pool cleaner with a formula that works against black algae, but you’ll most likely still need to pair that with a good scrubbing.
+Due to the encapsulated nature of black algae, they can survive in chlorinated conditions.
+If black algae are a persistent problem in your area, invest in a pool cleaner specifically designed to kill black algae.
+You’ll probably still need to pair this formula with some good scrubbing.

-If you suspect that you have a patch of black algae in your pool, don’t risk your (or anyone’s) health by going in!
-While black algae usually only cause stomach upset if ingested, its effects can go as far as permanent liver damage or neurological disease if you’re unlucky.
+If you suspect that you have a patch of black algae in your pool, don’t risk your health by going in!
+Black algae usually only cause an upset stomach, but it can occasionally cause permanent liver damage or neurological disease when ingested.

 How to Kill Black Algae: Step-By-Step